Tuesday, October 11, 2005

 1. Heat the oil in a large heavy pan over medium heat.

-2. Add the onions and garlic and saute until the onions are translucent.
+2. Add the onions and saute until the onions are translucent, about 5 minutes.

-3. Add the peppers and saute until tender.
+3. Add the peppers and saute until tender, about 3 minutes.